 Location: Hong Kong

-Registration: Tax Assessment Completed, ready to be registered in Hong Kong
+Registration: Soon to be registered in Hong Kong

 This Motor Car: Finished in Formula Red with contrasting black roof and black leather interior, this beautifully NSX comes with the more powerful 3.2 Litre Engine as well as the highly desirable 6 Speed Manual Transmission.
 A "4 Point" car at Japanese inspection before exported to Hong Kong in 2019 and undergone a 2-year restoration to ensure that any and all minor mechanical faults were rectified as well as giving the car a fresh new coat of paint.
 New bushing, tie-rod, control arms, coolant, gearbox oil as well as an engine-out service was included.
 Additionally the car has had its alignment done as well as having new tires fitted.
 Arrived in Hong Kong in 2019, tax assessment completed and ready to be registered for rd use.
 This NSX we are offering today is in good condition.
 The interior is well preserved and very good for the age except for minor wear on trims and seat leather.
 Available for viewing by appointment only.